 - Mechanical Reasoning

 Each ability test will be timed, be multiple choice based and will last between 16 and 20 minutes each (dependent upon the test).
-The Ability Tests are described in more detail below, click here to access practice tests.
+The Ability Tests are described in more detail below.

 Numerical Reasoning: Questions will require you to interpret and analyse numerical information that is presented in either a graph, table or short passage.
 To correctly work out the answer, you will be required to calculate basic numerical equations that are equivalent to GCSE standard.
 The questions will be constructed in such a way that you will first have to consider how the problem can be solved and to identify the correct information necessary to do so, before performing the calculations.
 You will be allowed the use of a calculator.